Tonedome/UncivCheatMeun/README.md

 # UncivCheatMeun
-Get buildings by activating technology to choose the modification details you need.
-Be careful that this will damage the game balance! ! !
+Obtain buildings by activating technology, and build the modification effects you need.
+Note that this will damage the game balance! ! !